RazManorShalit/EmbeddedSWBlog/posts/001_what_is_embedded.rst

 If we have those two (and the first one is crucial) we can run software.
 Any system that has a processor, but is not a fully featured keyboard-mouse-touchscreen computer, is an embedded system.

-Where can we find it?
+Where Can We Find It?
 ---------------------
 Well, if you are not from the field, you will be surprised.
 Your home washing machine has some micro-controller in it, which is a type of processor.